 If there is at least one node with associated values in the Bayesian network, the Information Panel displays the expected mean value of all node with associated values in the network.

 This value represents the uncertainty variations over all the unobserved nodes versus a fully unconnected network.
-This uncertainty value is computed from the entropy (for reference, a uniform distribution of states would yield the highest possible entropy for a node.
-If a state of a node is known with certainty, i.e. a 100% probability, the entropy is for that node would be zero).
-Please note that this uncertainty value is only computed if the corresponding option is checked in the Monitor Panel's Contextual Menu.
+This uncertainty value is computed from the entropy (for reference, a uniform distribution of states maximizes the node entropy.
+When a state of a node is known with certainty, i.e. a 100% probability, the entropy is zero).
+Please note that this uncertainty value is only computed when the corresponding option is checked in the Monitor Panel's Contextual Menu.

 This value represents the Likelihood variations of the Bayesian network versus a fully unconnected network.
 The Likelihood is computed from the joint probabilities of the current set of evidence.
-The Likelihood is only computed only if the corresponding option in the monitor panel's contextual menu is checked
+The Likelihood is only computed when the corresponding option in the monitor panel's contextual menu is checked

-A tooltip displays all the previous values but without rounding them.
+Hovering over the Information Panel shows a tooltip that displays also all these values without rounding them.